Meanwhale/MeanscriptCLI/REFERENCE.md

 ## Script syntax reference

-<pre>int a                   // define integer 'a' with a default value (0)
+<pre>// basic variable types:
-int a: 5                // define with an initial value of 5 text name: "Jack"       // define immutable string bool b                  // define boolean
+int a                   // define an integer 'a' with a default value (0) int a: 5                // define it with an initial value of 5 float f: 123.456        // define a floating-point (32-bit decimal) number text name: "Jack"       // define an immutable string bool b                  // define a boolean

 // Function calls can be of two formats:
 // 1.
 Argument list separated with spaces, like on command line: